Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: Introduction

 For instance, consider a UAV swarm transitioning between a dense urban stadium and a sparse rural highway.
 In the urban scenario, the optimal policy requires agents to practice interference mitigation by carefully adjusting transmission power and 3D positioning to serve crowded users without causing co-channel interference.
 Conversely, in the rural scenario, the objective shifts to coverage maximization, compelling agents to adopt aggressive transmission strategies to reach distant users.
 Catastrophic forgetting manifests when the swarm, after adapting to the rural environment, loses its previously learned delicate interference management skills.
 Consequently, if the swarm encounters a sudden traffic surge or returns to an urban-like cluster, it naively applies the aggressive rural policy, leading to severe interference storms and network paralysis.

-Compounding this challenge is the rigorous requirement to simultaneously balance multiple heterogeneous objectives, specifically energy efficiency, user fairness, and minimum Quality of Service (QoS) guarantees.
+Compounding this challenge is the rigorous requirement to simultaneously balance multiple heterogeneous objectives: energy efficiency, user fairness, and minimum \textit{Quality of Service} (QoS) guarantees.
 These objectives often possess conflicting gradients and varying physical magnitudes, which can destabilize the learning process through destructive interference~\cite{6918520}.
-To address such environmental shifts, existing adaptive strategies typically rely on periodic offline retraining or transfer learning with extensive fine-tuning~\cite{10657767}.
-However, such approaches incur prohibitive computational overhead and latency, rendering them ill-suited for real-time online coordination where rapid responsiveness is paramount.
+Recent decentralized approaches have investigated mitigating such forgetting by optimizing network connectivity, such as through the introduction of logical teleportation links to accelerate knowledge sharing among nodes~\cite{11168215}.
+However, existing adaptive strategies typically rely on periodic offline retraining or transfer learning with extensive fine-tuning~\cite{10657767}.
+Such approaches incur prohibitive computational overhead and latency, rendering them ill-suited for real-time online coordination where rapid responsiveness is paramount.